reboot-dev/reboot-examples/README.md

 git clone https://github.com/reboot-dev/resemble-examples.git
 cd resemble-examples/
 ```

-> [!NOTE]
-> The Dev Container's configuration is found in
-> `.devcontainer/devcontainer.json`.
-You may expand on it to customize your
-> development environment to your liking.

 How you access the Dev Container will likely depend on the editor/IDE you prefer.